Maxwell Chambers

 Maxwell Chambers is an integrated alternative dispute resolution (ADR) complex located in Singapore.
 It provides hearing rooms and facilities for the conduct of ADR hearings in Singapore, as well as the regional offices of a number of ADR institutions, arbitrators, and international arbitration practitioners.

 Maxwell Chambers was established with seed money from the Singapore Government.
 The intention is for ownership to transfer to the private sector in due course.

 On 5 January 2017, the Ministry of Law announced plans to triple the size of Maxwell Chambers with Maxwell Chambers Suites to boost Singapore's position as an international dispute resolution hub.
 The facility officially opened on 8 August 2019.

+The current CEO of Maxwell Chambers is Ban Jiun Ean.

 History

-The origins of Maxwell Chambers can be traced as far back as 2002 when the Legal Services Working Group of the Economic Review Committee chaired by then Deputy Prime Minister Lee Hsien Loong stressed the need for “good infrastructure and facilities” to make Singapore a regional alternative dispute resolution service centre.
+The origins of Maxwell Chambers can be traced to 2002 when the Legal Services Working Group of the Economic Review Committee chaired by then Deputy Prime Minister Lee Hsien Loong stressed the need for “good infrastructure and facilities” to make Singapore a regional alternative dispute resolution service centre.

 In 2005, the Ministry of Law started planning for the development of an integrated dispute resolution complex.
 The architects visited arbitration hearing centres around the world to get design ideas, and then added “a Singapore touch”.

 In January 2007, Singapore's former Custom House was chosen as the site and design work commenced.
 Upon the completion of refurbishment works in July 2009, the building opened for hearings.

 Maxwell Chambers was officially launched on 21 January 2010.